leopoldoferreira/leopoldoferreira/README.md

 - Learning a lot of Data Science subjects on DataCamp
 - Learning Web with Kotlin/Spring to land a job

+### I'm currently:
+- :eyes: Looking for a job
+- Learning Data Science subjects on DataCamp
+- Learning Web Development with Kotlin/Spring

 <br />
 <br />